theKaiel/Python-Vocabulary-Practice-Game/README.md

 - Some new features may be added in the future
   1. User is allowed to choose files directly before each round
   2. Another GUI for generating the CSV files

+### Version 1.1
+- update: vocabulary words and meanings in all languages are supported.